 We take a look at the data behind the deteriorations — in six charts:

-⭕ Incidents of civil unrest doubled over the last decade.
+Incidents of civil unrest doubled over the last decade.

 The rate of civil unrest events per country increased tenfold in flawed democracies between 2011 to 2018.

-As civil unrest has been increasing globally, democracy has been decreasing.
+As civil unrest increases globally, democracy decreases.

 Confidence in elections is 2.16 times greater in countries with a very high level of peace, compared to those with very low levels of peace.